How we Maximize our Spiritual Potential-

 Period.

-Legalism is not the biggest problem in the church today.
+Legalism is not the biggest problem in the church today, not even close.
 These days, most people (even many serious Christians) tend to see God as just a slightly better, smarter and more evolved version of themselves.
 They believe God just really digs them no matter what they do or don’t do.
 This mindset causes people to view God as a non-judgy buddy or a benevolent gift-giver rather than as a holy, perfect, sinless being, who is entirely unlike us.
 A being who literally dwells in unapproachable light (1st Timothy 6:15-16, 1st Samuel 2:2, Psalm 99:9, Daniel 2:21-22, Revelation 4:8)

 Fear of the Lord has become kind of old school and obsolete.